oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llm/mistral/README.md

 ### Advanced debugging options: Code debugging inside the container using job
 For more detailed level of debugging, user can refer [README-DEBUG.md](./README-DEBUG.md).

-## Additional Make Commands

-### TGI containers

-`make build.tgi` to build the container

-`make run.tgi` to run the container

-`make shell.tgi` to launch container with shell prompt

-`make stop.tgi` to stop the running container

-### vLLM containers

-`make build.vllm` to build the container

-`make run.vllm` to run the container

-`make shell.vllm` to launch container with shell prompt

-`make stop.vllm` to stop the running container